 This motor driver board for the BBC micro:bit allows two motors to be driven simultaneously with forward, reverse & stop control, making it ideal for designs such as buggies.
 It is based on the DRV8833 motor driver IC, which has built-in short circuit, over current and thermal protection.

-It includes an integrated Edge Connector slot for your BBC micro:bit to easily slot into.
-It also features external connections to the Buttons A and B inputs.
-This allows additional switches to be connected to the motor driver board and the state of these can then be read by the BBC micro:bit.
+The board includes an integrated Edge Connector slot for your BBC micro:bit to easily slot into.
+It also features external connections to the button A and button B inputs.
+This allows additional switches/inputs to be connected to the motor driver board and the state of these can then be read by the BBC micro:bit.

 - Drive 2 motors with full forward, reverse and stop control.

 - Terminal blocks for easy connection of motors and inputs.

 - 4 inputs (2 analogue inputs and 2 provide external connections to Buttons A and B as inputs).

 - Includes Edge Connector for the BBC micro:bit to slot into.